 Laos is one of the most unique countries in Southeast Asia.
-The country is home to amazing landscapes and diverse variety of wildlife.
+The country is home to amazing landscapes and a diverse variety of wildlife.
 National Parks in Laos is a good way to enjoy nature and have a fantastic experience.

-It isn't easy to plan a good itinerary but, you can seek for help here.
+It isn't easy to plan a good itinerary but, you can seek help here.
 Also, don't forget to visit some of the national parks in Laos referred below.

 Nam Ha National Biodiversity Conservation Area (northeastern Laos)